PacktPublishing/Functional-Programming-in-Go./README.md

-# Functional-Programming-in-Golang
+# Functional-Programming-in-Go
-Functional Programming in Golang, published by Packt
+Functional Programming in Go, published by Packt